1Corinthians: Chapter 15

-This first letter to the Corinthians was written by the Apostle Paul.
-This chapter is particularly import, as it is a foundational part of scripture and is vital aspect in understanding prophetic events and the Lord's plan for all mankind.
+This first letter that is part of the Bible to the Corinthians, was written by the Apostle Paul.
+This chapter is particularly import, as it is a foundational part of scripture and is a vital aspect in understanding prophetic events and the Lord's plan for all mankind.
 This chapter draws out the fundamental principle for all Christendom, the resurrection.

 At the end of this 40 day period of time and prior to His ascension, the Lord took His disciples to the Mount of Olives.
 There the disciples asked the Lord if He was going to now restore the kingdom to Israel.
 The Lord replied to them that it was not for them to know the times or dates set by the Father, but that they were to receive power from the Holy Spirit to spread their witness of Jesus Christ in Jerusalem, all of Judea, in Samaria, and throughout the world.
 Afterward, the Lord was then taken up and a cloud hid Him from their sight, Acts 1:6-9.